zenna/asl/README.md

   return (stack, )
 ```

-Noticed we copied that stack data structure otherwise the stack we put in would be modified and `list_push` would not be a pure function.
+Noticed we copied that stack data structure.
+Otherwise the stack we put in would be modified and `list_push` would not be a (pure) function.

-`pop`, the function which removes an element from a stack has a similarly straightfoward definition.
+`pop`, the function which removes an element from a stack has a similarly straightforward definition.

 ```python
 def list_pop(stack):